citusdata/citus_docs/develop/reference_sql.rst

 If the number of distinct values crosses a threshold, the aggregation drops information for those seen least frequently.
 This keeps space usage under control.
 The threshold can be controlled by the ``topn.number_of_counters`` GUC.
 Its default value is 1000.

-Notice the casting in ``floor(abs(i))::text``.
-TopN works with text values only, so other values such as integers must be converted first.
+**Realistic Example**

-Now onto realistic applications.
-The TopN extension shines when materializing aggregates.
-For instance, let's ingest Amazon product reviews from the year 2000 and use TopN to query it quickly.
+Now onto a more realistic example of how TopN works in practice.
+Let's ingest Amazon product reviews from the year 2000 and use TopN to query it quickly.
 First download the dataset:

 .. code-block:: bash